Virginia Votes in Democratic Primary With 99 Delegates at Stake

-Virginia voters head to the polls Tuesday to pick which Democrat should run for president in the 2020 election.
+Former Vice President Joe Biden is projected to win the Virginia primary, NBC News reports.

-Polls open at 6 a.m. on Super Tuesday, when Virginia joins 13 other states in selecting a nominee.
-Voters must bring their IDs or cast a provisional ballot.
-Here's what else voters need to know.
+Polls closed at 7 p.m. on Super Tuesday, when Virginia joined 13 other states in selecting a nominee.

-There are five Democratic candidates still left in the race: Joe Biden, Mike Bloomberg, Tulsi Gabbard, Bernie Sanders and Elizabeth Warren.

-The names of other candidates who have dropped out will likely still appear on ballots across the state.
+Many Virginians awoke early to cast their ballots.
+About 125 people voted in the first 75 minutes at one Old Town, Alexandria, poll location.

+Turnout in Fairfax County reached 20 percent by about 4 p.m. and almost 18 percent in Loudoun County.

+Bauer, a 55-year-old IT consultant, said he worried about Democrats "throwing too much support" to Sanders, who he didn’t think could win in November.

+"And that’s the most important thing is to, you know, defeat Trump and win the election for the Democrats," Bauer said.

-Virginia has 99 delegates at stake on Tuesday, with each of the state's 11 congressional districts electing between 4 and 7 National Delegates, Virginia Democrats say.
+Virginia has 99 delegates at stake on Tuesday, with each of the state's 11 congressional districts electing between four and seven National Delegates, Virginia Democrats say.

 Candidates need 15% of the vote to get any delegates.
 Each presidential contender who reaches above that threshold is set to be given delegates proportional to the statewide vote.